MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`codeCoverageSourceDirectories`** - **Source files directories**<br>
 Input alias: `srcDirectories`. `string`.
 Optional.
 Use when `codeCoverageTool = JaCoCo`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 This field is required for a multi-module project.
-Specify a comma-separated list of relative paths from the Maven POM file to source code directories.
-Code coverage reports will use these to highlight source code.
-For example: src/java,src/Test.
+Specifies a comma-separated list of relative paths from the Maven POM file to source code directories.
+Code coverage reports use these to highlight source code.
+For example, `src/java,src/Test`.
 <!-- :::editable-content-end::: -->
 <br>